CarloGrigioni/safe_roadcrossing_aw/README.md

 Carlo Grigioni, Franca Corradini, Alessandro Antonucci, Jerome Guzzi and Francesco Flammini

 ## Code
+Scripts are set to be executed in the following order, after downloading the experiment files from HuggingFace:
 ### `bbox_pipeline.ipynb`
 Extracts frames from mp4 videos, applies adverse weather filters and uses YOLO to detect robomaters.
 Then computes bounding boxes appering width in pixels and distance between camera and approaching robomaster.
 ### `focal_length_tuning.ipynb`